 Do you remember Evelyn Birkby, KMA’s “Radio Homemaker” for almost 40 years?
 Bet your mother or grandmother listened regularly.
 She also wrote a weekly column, “Up a Country Lane,” for the Shenandoah paper, and a weekly column in “Kitchen Klatter Magazine” for almost 30 years.
 Evelyn is nearly 99 and still writes a weekly column!

 Born July 31, 1919, Evelyn Mae Corrie was the daughter of a Methodist minister, so their family moved to a new town every three years.
 They lived in Dexter, Iowa, for three years during the 1930s when her father pastored the Dexter Methodist Church (on the left below) and the rural Penn Center Methodist Church (on the right, about five miles southwest of Dexter) from 1926-1929.
+(Rev. Corrie did the funeral service at home for my mother’s younger twin siblings who succumbed when all nine children had whooping cough in 1919.)

 Once in awhile Evelyn mentioned Dexter in a column, including this one.